kartikbandarwad99/Minitorch/Readme.md

 - **Convolutional Layers**: Extending the module to include convolutional layers.
 - **Higher-Dimensional Tensors**: Enhancing the `Tensor` class to efficiently handle tensors with more than two dimensions.
 - **Batch Normalization Layers**: Implementing batch normalization layers instead of merely initializing weights with scaling factors.
+- **`requires_grad` option: Adding the requires_grad option for tensors.
+In Minitorch, tensors have gradients enabled by default, and this feature will allow users to control whether gradients are tracked for specific tensors.

 ## 📝 License